Johann VI of Nassau-Dillenburg

 Count John VI of Nassau-Dillenburg (22 November 1536 - 8 October 1606) was the second son of William the Rich and the younger brother of William the Silent.
 He has a special place in the history of the Netherlands because he is the male-line forefather of the House of Orange.

 John VI of Nassau-Dillenburg was a Count of Nassau in Dillenburg.
 Other names he had were Jan VI or Jan de Oude ("John the Elder", to distinguish him from his 2nd son, "John the Middle", and his grandson "John the Younger").

 John VI was born in Dillenburg, the second son of Count William I of Nassau-Dillenburg and his second wife Juliane of Stolberg-Wernigerode and brother of William I of Orange.
 He was the principal author of the Union of Utrecht.

 Family and children

 John VI was married three times and had a total of 24 children:

-First, he was married on 16 June 1559 with Elisabeth of Leuchtenberg (ca. March 1537 – 6 July 1579), who bore him 13 children:
+Firstly, he married on 16 June 1559 with Elisabeth of Leuchtenberg (ca. March 1537 – 6 July 1579), who bore him 13 children: